Simukai Chigudu: Early life and education

 Chigudu was born in Zimbabwe, where he attended St George's College, Harare.
 In 2003 he moved to the United Kingdom, where he attended private boarding school Stonyhurst College, going on to study medicine at Newcastle University.

 After graduating, he worked as a doctor in the National Health Service, and became increasingly interested in global health and healthcare equity.
 He took part in several international placements, including at the Global Fund for Women where he studied sexual health in Sub-Saharan Africa.
 As part of this position Chigudu worked in rural hospitals in South Africa and was a research assistant a large epidemiological survey in Tanzania.
 On his return he joined Imperial College London as an academic clinical fellow in public health.
 During his fellowship he earned a Master's in Public Health where he studied the health system in The Gambia.
 To further his interest in social sciences, Chigudu decided to complete a second master's degree, and moved to the University of Oxford to train in African studies.
 He was awarded a Weidenfeld-Hoffmann Scholarship to investigate feminist movements in Northern Uganda.
 While at Oxford he decided to work toward a PhD in the Oxford Department of International Development under the supervision of Jocelyn Alexander.
-As a graduate student, Chigudu was a founding member of the Oxford Rhodes Must Fall activist group that looked to “decolonise” both Oxford and academia more broadly.
+As a graduate student, Chigudu was a founding member of the Oxford Rhodes Must Fall activist group that looked to "decolonise" both Oxford and academia more broadly.
 He was awarded the African Studies Association Audrey Richards Prize for the best doctoral thesis in African Studies in the United Kingdom.

+In 2024, The Africa Report included Chigudu in its list of African scholars to watch in 2024, along with Naminata Diabate, Toyin Ajao and Satang Nabaneh.